CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: TRUNC ( x[, dec] )
 .. function:: TRUNCATE ( x, dec )

     The function **TRUNC** or **TRUNCATE** truncates the numbers of the specified argument *x* to the right of the *dec* position.
 If the *dec* argument is a negative number, it displays 0s to the *dec-* th position left to the decimal point.
 Note that the *dec* argument of the **TRUNC** function can be omitted, but that of the **TRUNCATE** function cannot be omitted.
 If the *dec* argument is a negative number, it displays 0s to the *dec* -th position left to the decimal point.
 The number of digits of the return value to be represented follows the argument *x*.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param x: An expression that returns a numeric value
     :param dec: The place to be truncated is specified.
 If a positive integer *n* is specified, the number is represented to the *n-*\th place after the decimal point; if a negative integer *n* is specified, the number is truncated to the *n-*\th place before the decimal point.
 It truncates to the first place after the decimal point if the *dec* argument is 0 or omitted.
 Note that the *dec* argument cannot be omitted in the **TRUNCATE** function.